 Where did the Baltimore Ravens finish the season?

-The Baltimore Ravens finished first in the American Football Conference North division in the 2019 NFL season.
+The Baltimore Ravens finished the 2020 season second in the AFC North and fifth in the AFC.

 How many games did the Baltimore Ravens win?

 The Baltimore Ravens won 11 in the 2020 NFL season.